NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

-The algorithm removes the atmospheric effect through differential atmospheric absorption in the two adjacent thermal infrared channels centered at about 11 and 12 μm.
+The algorithm removes the atmospheric effect through differential atmospheric absorption in the two adjacent thermal infrared channels centered at about 11 and 12 microns.
 The linear or non-linear combination of the brightness temperatures is finally applied for LST estimation based on the equation: